openfisca/openfisca-ops/guides/Install-API-instance.md

 ### Configuration

-You can adjust all variables defined in `ansible/roles/openfisca-api/defaults/main.yml` by creating a `ansible/inventories/YOUR_INVENTORY/group_vars/openfisca_api.yml` file.
+You can adjust all variables defined in `ansible/roles/openfisca-api/defaults/main.yml` by creating a file in `ansible/inventories/YOUR_INVENTORY/group_vars/openfisca_api.yml`.

 ## 4. Install and start the API